pineapplemachine/migrates/readme.md

 ## Setup

-To install migrates as a dependency so that it can be imported in migration scripts, run `pip install migrates` or, alternatively, download this repository and run `pip install .` in its root directory.
+To install migrates as a dependency so that it can be imported in migration scripts, run `pip install migrates` (SOON!) or, alternatively, download this repository and run `pip install .` in its root directory.

 To make migrates usable as a command line tool on Unix platforms, you can add this line to your bash profile: